 The cost of living would not put New Zealand into the cheap retirement destination category but rather a good value destination.
-However by world standards property prices are reasonably cheap.
+Property prices are reasonably cheap by world standards.

 Medical costs are generally free or at least affordable.
-Under the public system, essential heath care is provided free to all residents.
+Essential heath care is provided free to all residents under the public system.
 This means that while some routine services, such as visits to doctors and dentists have to be paid for, more costly services, such as hospital treatment are free for all residents.

-The only downsides to retire to New Zealand are that it is relatively difficult and expensive to get into the country and it is quite a long haul from Europe and the U.S.
+The downsides to retiring to New Zealand are that it’s relatively difficult and expensive to get into the country and it’s a long haul from both Europe and the U.S.

-In the most comprehensive migrant research (Longitudinal Immigration Study) ever done in New Zealand.
-7 000 immigrants were tracked over their first three years of residency.
-The results showed that most new residents were satisfied, well settled and even recommending New Zealand to their friends and family overseas.
+In the most comprehensive migrant research (Longitudinal Immigration Study) ever done in New Zealand 7 000 immigrants were tracked over their first three years of residency.
+The results showed that most new residents were satisfied, well settled and recommending New Zealand to their friends and family overseas.

-Retire to New Zealand a country where you’ll want for nothing and live out your years in healthy and safe … a better home from home destination.
+Retire to New Zealand a country where you’ll want for nothing and live out your years healthy and safe … a perfect home from home destination.

 Best Places to Retire: Take a minute to discover yours